Telepathy (song): Critical reception

 "Telepathy" garnered a positive response from music critics.
 Writing for Idolator, Mike Wass was initially underwhelmed by "Telepathy" upon its release.
 According to him, he downloaded the song regardless, and added it to what he calls his "Upbeat Xtina" playlist.
 He writes that a few months later, the song played on shuffle and he realized that he had previously brushed off what he now believed to be one of the best and most underrated songs of 2016.
 Robbie Daw of the same publication was complimentary of Aguilera's vocal performance, opining that she "sings beautifully amidst a swirling wall of sound."
 He continued to write that it was a welcome change of tempo following the release of her previous single, "Change".

 Bradley Stern from PopCrush described the song as a "shimmering, strut-friendly contribution to the soundtrack" and praised Aguilera's "mighty" vocals.
 He noted that while the disco sound is not necessarily an insight into the creative direction of Aguilera's upcoming eighth studio album, he would not be opposed to hearing more collaborations between the singer, Rodgers and the song's co-writer, Sia Furler.
 Digital Spy writer Lewis Corner described the "throwback" song as a "glittering disco track" and that her "massive vocals" complement the composition.
-Joey Nolfi of Entertainment Weekly described "Telepathy" as the "funkiest" release by Aguilera for several years.
+Joey Nolfi of Entertainment Weekly described "Telepathy" as the "funkiest" release by Aguilera for several years, and Idolator ranked it at number five on its retrospective, 2020 list of Aguilera's forty best songs ever.
 Fuse.tv called it one of the best songs of 2016, and Digital Spys Alim Kheraj shared the same sentiment.
 In a review for That Grape Juice "Telepathy" has been called "a glittery disco tune that beams with the success of experimentation", as well as "one of the best songs of 2016", and an underrated track in Aguilera's discography.
+In 2023, LGBTQ-related website Queer.pl called it a "gay classic".